Use Orbit Local with the GitLab CLI (glab)

 glab orbit local mcp serve

-This serves query_graph and get_graph_schema over the MCP protocol against ~/.orbit/graph.duckdb.
+It serves run_sql, get_graph_schema, and index over the MCP protocol against ~/.orbit/graph.duckdb.
 See Connect via MCP for the full agent integration guide.

 Exit codes